websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

 Right now the Max and Min settings for the Slider field are hard coded, but it's better if they're configurable.
 To add custom settings to a form field,

-- Adjust the backend by adding a `DDMFormFieldTypeSettings` class and adding a method to the `DDMFormFieldType`.
+- Adjust the back-end by adding a `DDMFormFieldTypeSettings` class and adding a method to the `DDMFormFieldType`.
-- Adapt the frontend for rendering the new settings by adding a `DDMFormFieldTemplateContextContributor` and updating the way the settings are defined in `Slider.es.js`.
+- Adapt the front-end for rendering the new settings by adding a `DDMFormFieldTemplateContextContributor` and updating the way the settings are defined in `Slider.es.js`.

-### Supporting Custom Settings in the Backend
+### Supporting Custom Settings in the Back-end

 The form field's settings are defined in the `DDMTypeSettings` class, which also defines the form that appears in the field's sidebar using the `@DDMForm` annotation.
-Then the `DDMFormFieldType` itself must know about the new settings definition so it doesn't simply display the default field settings form.
-A `DDMFormFieldContextContributor` class sends the new settings to the React component so it can be displayed to the end user.
+Then the `DDMFormFieldType` itself must know about the new settings definition so it doesn't display the default field settings form.
+A `DDMFormFieldContextContributor` class sends the new settings to the React component to show it to the end user.

 1. Add a `C2P9DDMFormFieldTypeSettings` Java class to the `com.acme.c2p9.internal.dynamic.data.mapping.form.field.type` package.